News

 I pamper her

-In the days that follow, I make sure that the paper stays moist.
+Over the next few days, I make sure the paper stays moist.
 As soon as the shoots appear, I place them in a sunny spot (near my window).

 3